vadimtrunov/api-docs/Public/http-v4.md

       "fixed": null,
       "flex": null
     },
-    "is_depositable": true,//true if currency can be deposit "is_withdrawal": true //true if currency can be withdraw },
+    "is_depositable": true,                   //true if currency can be deposit "is_withdrawal": true                     //true if currency can be withdraw },
   "USD": {
     "ticker": "USD",                          // currency ticker
-    "name": "United States Dollar",// currency ticker
+    "name": "United States Dollar",           // currency ticker "providers": [
-    "providers": [
       "USD_ADVCASH",
       "USD_CAPITALIST",
       "USD_EPAY_COM",
       "USD_PERFECT_MONEY",
       "USD_VISAMASTER_INTERKASSA"
     ],                                        // the list of providers.
 It is uses for fiat currencies.
 Provider is a payment system with own fees, which process payment operation
-    "deposit": { // for currencies with payment providers fee and amounts shows for each provider derectrly "USD_VISAMASTER_INTERKASSA": {
+    "deposit": {                              // for currencies with payment providers fee and amounts shows for each provider directly
+      "USD_VISAMASTER_INTERKASSA": {
         "min_amount": "10.000000000000000000",
         "max_amount": "1500.000000000000000000",